 Huston farms 1,300 acres of corn, soybeans, and wheat with his father, Larry, and his uncle, Terry, north of Thamesville.
 The Hustons have an interest in new technologies that can improve their farming operation and have been using precision agriculture technology (yield maps and yield data) to help manage their farm since 1999.
 In addition to their cash crops, the Hustons have about 1,100 finishing pigs.

-Huston is involved with several Grain Farmers of Ontario committees.
-He is the chair of both the Resolutions and Communications committees and is also a member of the Finance and Audit Committee and the March Classic Committee.
-Huston serves as a representative of our organization to the American Soybean Association, the Ontario Agricultural Commodity Council, and Soy 20/20.
-He is also the chair of Soy Canada and the youth-at-large representative on the Agricultural Adaptation Council.
+Huston is a member of the Finance and Audit Committee and the March Classic Committee.
+He also serves as a representative of our organization to the American Soybean Association and the Ontario Agricultural Commodity Council.
+He is the chair of Soy Canada and the youth-at-large representative on the Agricultural Adaptation Council.

 Huston has a strong interest in international markets and the potential that exists there for Ontario’s soybean crop.
 He feels it is important to find new uses and new markets for soybeans and for this information to be shared with farmers so they have a broader understanding of their role within the domestic and global value-chain.

 Huston is the seventh generation to work the family farm.
-He and his wife, Alicia, hope their son, Henry, will carry on the tradition.
+He and his wife, Alicia, hope their sons, Henry and Andrew, will carry on the tradition.
 In his spare time, Huston plays rugby and keeps his musical talent in tune by playing guitar.
 He can be found on Twitter @HustonFarms.

 Dave Park is the director for Grain Farmers of Ontario’s District 3 (Lambton).
 He and his father, Doug Park, manage the family farm near Sarnia where they grow 11,400 acres of corn, soybeans and wheat.
 Along with his father and cousin, Larry, Park also operates a seed retail business and processes certified seed.
 They have 20 staff members to help keep everything running.